 The Institut National des Langues (INL), established by the Ministry of Education, promotes both the national and foreign languages through the organisation of courses for adults and young adults.
 In order to meet the demand for language instruction in Luxembourg, where nearly a third of the population comes from abroad, the INL provides language teaching for general and vocational purposes, and is responsible for the organisation of examinations and the certification of communicative competence in Luxembourgish.
 For more information, visit www.insl.lu

-The Center for Polish Language and Culture, and the School of Polish Language and Culture, both part of the Jagiellonian University, offer academic courses in Polish Language and Culture for foreign students.
-Both Centre and School were deeply involved in the early development of the examination system for Polish as a foreign language, commissioned by the Polish Ministry of National Education and Sports, which is now offered at three levels of proficiency.
-For more information, visit www.uj.edu.pl
+The Center for Polish Language and Culture in the World of the Jagiellonian University offers academic programmes in teaching Polish as a foreign language to students at the Faculty of Polish Studies as well as courses in Polish language and culture for foreign students.
+The Centre was deeply involved in the early development of the examination system for Polish as a foreign language, commissioned by the Polish Ministry of National Education and Sports, which is now offered at three levels of proficiency.
+For more information, visit www.polishstudies.uj.edu.pl/ and www.certyfikatpolski.pl/.

 The University of Lisbon's Department of Portuguese Language and Culture (DLCP) organizes courses in Portuguese language and culture for speakers of other languages.
 CAPLE - the Centro de Avaliação de Português Língua Estrangeira – is involved in the production, delivery and evaluation of the exams; provides assistance to candidates and examiners involved in all stages of the process of examination production; undertakes research in evaluation; and trains evaluators.
 For more information, visit www.fl.ul.pt